kiranmak/draft-iotops-iiot-frwk/draft-iotops-km-iiot-frwk.md

 * IT: Information Technology

-# Architecture
+# Industrial Network Architecture {#baseline}

+{::comment}
 This section discusses the baseline architecture and corresponding design choices made for inter-operation between the enterprise applications and factory floors.

-##  Industrial Network Architecture
+{:/comment}

 The physical network architecture for process control and operations centric networks  as shown in {{indusarch}} is rigidly hierarchical.
-Note that this figure is over-simplified and in general, each level will have additional hierarchies to extend networks for scale.
-For example, a PLC that controlling certain fieldbus devices may be controlled by another PLC controller which  runs ProfiNet protocol.
+Note that the figure is over-simplified and in general, each level will have additional hierarchies to extend networks for scale.
+For example, a PLC that is controlling a group of fieldbus devices may be controlled by another PLC controller which  runs ProfiNet protocol.
 In such cases protocol translation gateways are needed.
-Between these gateways there may also be intermediate network switches to extend the range (physical distance) of connectivity on the factory floor.
-Similarly, system integrators also need a variety of translation gateways to extract data from field devices to be fed in to MIS, HMI and other enterprise applications.
+Between these gateways there may exist a set of  intermediate network switches to extend the range (physical distance) and scale (number of devices) of connectivity on the factory floor.
+Similarly, system integrators also need a variety of translation gateways to extract and integrate data from field devices as an input to MIS, HMI and other enterprise applications.

-The hierarchical architecture follows security oriented zones called Purdue model  (see {{Appendix}}) in which each zone further contains well-defined levels.
+The hierarchical architecture comprises of security oriented zones that are combined together to represent ICA-95 model  (or Purdue model see {{Appendix}}) in which each zone further contains well-defined levels.
 The communication across the zone tends to get complex as each zone runs over a different technology.
 Among the three zones (Manufacturing, IDMZ and Enterprise), the enterprise zone network is all IP while manufacturing and IDMZ network on factory floor are a  combination of IP and Industrial protocols.
 IP-based routers are used in manufacturing-zone when there is need to extend the network across different cells on factory floors.
 There are a large number of IP based firewalls and  gateways that perform translation in IDMZ but are required to look at transport payload to determine the industrial protocols and corresponding matching rules.

-Factory floor devices do not depend on protocols but the PLCs they attach to have to be discoverable in the network.
 Higher layer applications directly interact with PLCs for send and receive commands and data from the field devices.
-There is need to connect PLCs to the industry network.
 The data generated by sensors is transmitted by PLCs to industry control systems (SCADA, HMI, MES).
 Both DCS and SCADA systems collect data from process instruments and respond with  commands to the actuators.
 They control several process control loop instances simultaneously to handle complex processes.
 Originally, such systems were built using proprietary hardware and software, operating in its own zone without additional connectivity.
 Operators had to work from centralized control room because these systems did not support remote access.
 The best practices for data delivery to other systems was in the form of reports, which caused significant time lag.

 ~~~~ drawing